Skip to content

 Co-creation

-This is the Co-creation thesis (the v0.41.0 release framing).
+This is the Co-creation thesis.
 Same shape both ways: the product captures user thought; the founder captures founder thought.

 The capture-and-expand loop